bplymy/bplymy.github.io/newfile/index.md

 ---
-title: Some of My Work
+title: My Work
-description: This page contains some of the work I have done
+description: This page contains a sample of some of the work I have done
 ---

 Below is a link to my first GitHub repository.